MarioThompson0010/MarioThompson0010.github.io/README.md

 ## BankingAPIClass--Banking API
 This is a Java, back-end web API I wrote during review and training given to me for free by Revature.
 The course began on the 20th of September, 2020, and lasted four weeks.
 During this time, I reviewed object-oriented programming, learned some SQL, and learned how to create servlets.
 At the end of the course, I was called by Revature to see if I had changed my mind regarding relocating.
 I am tied to the Kansas City area, so I could not accept their offer.
 Also, at the end of this course I was able and qualified to pass the Java Foundations Certification.

-## homework
-This contains all the homework I have done in the KU class, the full stack flex boot camp class.
-I'll list the deployed highlights here:

 ### Weather Tracker
 [Link to weather](https://mariothompson0010.github.io/git2/homework/06_Weather/)
 List of technologies used: CSS, HTML, Javascript, JQuery, and three web APIs from openweathermap.org